-A Risk Control Self-Assessment (RCSA) is carried out to further examine the bank's risks and related controls.
+Risk Control Self-Assessment (RCSA) is carried out to further examine the operational risks and related controls.
 The key objective is to identify risks and take actions to reduce them to an acceptable level.
-The RCSA has been done with the cooperation of each department based on their departmental processes.
-The Risk Management Department is involved to ensure the consistency of the assessment.
+The RCSA has been done with the cooperation of each department based on their own processes.
+The Risk Management Department is involved to the assessment phase in order to ensure there is consistency and consolidation.